cobrimusic/cars-rating-app/README.md

 ### `node server.js`

 Runs the building react app and serve statics files.<br>
-First run `npm run build` for create build folder
+First run `npm run build` for create build folder.
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm start`